-Newbigin's understanding of the relation of gospel to culture was shaped by his experience of the cross-cultural communication of the gospel.
-Street preaching was a regular evangelistic activity for Newbigin during his early missionary days in India.
-The question that pressed itself upon him was 'how can one preach to a crowd of people who have never heard of Jesus?'
-Crosscultural communication of the gospel means that the evangelist must relate himself or herself to the culture in two ways; indeed for the missionary maintaining both relations is a matter of life and death.
+Newbigin's understanding of the relation of gospel to culture was shaped by his experience of cross-cultural communication of the gospel.
+Street preaching was a regular evangelistic activity for Newbigin during his missionary days in India.
+The question that pressed itself upon him was "how can one preach to a crowd of people who have never heard of Jesus?"
+Cross-cultural communication of the gospel means that the evangelist must relate him or herself to the culture in two ways; indeed for the missionary maintaining both relations is a matter of life and death.
 On the one hand, there must be solidarity; the evangelist must use the language of the hearer.
 If there is to be communication, the evangelist must use cultural forms that are familiar to the hearer.
-The gospel must be 'at home' in the culture.
+The gospel must be "at home" in the culture.
 On the other hand, there must be conflict; the language uses terms that reflect a worldview or foundational religious commitments by which the hearer must make sense of the world.
 These foundational assumptions are in conflict with the gospel.
-The gospel is 'at odds' with the culture.
+The gospel is "at odds" with the culture.
 The Tamil language, for example, is a shared way of understanding the world that reflects Hindu faith commitments.
 As such it expresses commitments that are irreconcilable with the gospel.
 Therefore, there will be a clash of ultimate commitments between the gospel and Hindu culture.
 Thus cross-cultural communication of the gospel will call into question the underlying worldview implicit in that language.
 The problem is how to use the language and yet call into question the worldview that shapes that language.

 Newbigin illustrates the problem with his evangelistic preaching in India (Newbigin 1978:1-3).
 What word can be used by the missionary to introduce Jesus to a population who has no idea of who he is?
 Swamy, meaning Lord, offers a possibility.
-The problem is that there are many lords-three hundred and thirty million of them according to Hindu tradition-and if Jesus is just one more lord there are more important matters to attend to than a message about another swamy.
-Avatar seems like an obvious choice since it refers to the descent of God in creaturely form to put down the power of evil and establish the faltering rule of righteousness.
+The problem is that there are many lords - three hundred and thirty million of them according to Hindu tradition - and if Jesus is just one more lord there are more important matters to attend to than a message about another swamy.
+Avatar seems like an obvious choice since it refers to the descent of God in creaturely form to put down the power of evil and establish the faltering power of righteousness.
 The trouble here is that avatar is bound up in a cyclical worldview that cannot ascribe finality to any avatar the way the finality of Christ is portrayed in the Scriptural story.
 Maybe one could just begin to tell the story of Jesus of Nazareth.
 But if one proceeds in this way, Jesus will be identified with the world of maya, the world of passing events which is simply illusion in the Hindu tradition.
-Indian hearers will lose all interest.
-All other attempts-kadavul, supreme transcendent god; satguru, teacher who initiates his disciple into the experience of realization; adipurushan, the primal man who is the beginning of all creation; chit, the intelligence and will which constitute the second member of the triad of ultimate reality-eventually founder on the same problem: "What all these answers have in common is that they necessarily describe Jesus in terms of a model which embodies an interpretation of experience significantly different from the interpretation which arises when Jesus is accepted as Lord absolutely" (Newbigin 1978:2-3).